 Over the past decade incidents of teachers being attacked at schools has risen dramatically.

 Sexualised insults are more and more common.

-This is all in addition to the aged old, ongoing issues with bullying and pupils fighting.
+This is all in addition to the age-old, ongoing issues with bullying and pupils fighting.

-Well placed, Internal school CCTV systems can be deployed to address these threats.
+Well placed, internal school CCTV systems can help to address these threats.